 Junior ISAs come with the same tax benefits as adult ISAs, no tax will be due on interest or returns earned.
-For the 2020/21 tax year, the Junior ISA subscription allowance was increased significantly, to £9,000.
+For the 2022/23 tax year, the Junior ISA subscription allowance is £9,000.

 A child's parent or legal guardian can open a Junior ISA on their behalf from the day they are born.
 It's a step that can ensure they have the foundations of a solid financial future and are used by many families.
 Official figures for 2017/18 show: